-The last couple of years have been tough on a lot of people with the COVID pandemic throwing the world into chaos and taking a toll on our physical, mental, financial and emotional wellbeing.
-If you have had a family member in aged care over the period of lockdowns and were not able to visit them or help care for them, you were probably even more grateful to the staff who turned up day in and day out to care for the residents.
-This highlights, even more, the importance of having options when it comes to aged care, and getting it right for you.
+The last couple of years have been tough on a lot of people with the COVID pandemic throwing the world into chaos.
+It has taken a toll on our physical, mental, financial and emotional wellbeing.
+If you have had a family member in aged care over lockdowns, you were likely unable to visit them or help care for them.
+You were possibly grateful to staff who turned up day in, day out to care for residents.
+This highlights, even more, the importance of having options.
+Aged care matters and getting it right for you is important.

 Accommodation options in retirement and aged care

 Own home – if you choose to remain in your own home there are a range of services that can be provided under a Home Care Package (HCP).
 These may include personal care, clinical support and light home duties.
-A HCP can be hard to secure with greater demand than supply.
-As at 31 March 2021 there were 183,376 people who had accessed a HCP.
-This is a 20.7 per cent increase since 31 March 20201.
+Packages can be hard to secure with greater demand than supply.
+As at 31 March 2021 there were 183,376 people who had accessed an HCP.
+This is a 20.7% increase since 31 March 2020.

 Retirement village – a retirement village is a residential option offering a community lifestyle designed specifically for the needs and lifestyles of people over age 55.
 Most retirement villages offer self-contained accommodation for independent living.
 They may also provide services such as meals, cleaning and personal care for an additional fee.

-Aged care accommodation – residential aged care is a purpose-built facility that offers specialised care for those who need assistance with their everyday living.
+Aged care accommodation – residential aged care is a purpose-built facility that offers specialised care.
+It is for those who need assistance with their everyday living.
 The services provided may include:

 Additional services (such as hairdressing, outings or a cafe) are offered by some aged care residential facilities at an extra cost.